ldiazcharris/examples_ITS_v2/Example_2/Readme.md

 -- Departure: *T02*

 The RNA allocates signals close to the line borders.
 RNA allocates departure signals which are: *L03, L04, L05 and L06* assigned close to every line border that belongs to a netElement whose track is longer than a configurable fixed length.
+To configure this parameter, please see section [G.3.3](#g33-fixed-length-parameter).

 ![Figure 7](Figure1.png "Figure 7")